 As I see it this line of inquiry poses far more questions than it answers.
 I don’t understand how it is possible for a being to have conscious awareness without existence.
 I would want to have that explained to me– and as far as I am aware, no one has ever offered any such explanation.

 As to the requirement that he perceive some value in existence, I suspect that the only way such a being could appreciate the advantages of existence is if he had already experienced existence.
+That is, he must have existed before he could appreciate the advantages of existence.

 So we are back to our original dilemma.
 How do we resolve the two thoughts that (a) God is responsible for the creation of all that exists and that (b) God also exists?

 And when we think back to that very ancient time we find that the forms of religion at that time were broadly similar.
 Each town had its own god or goddess.
 That deity lived in a temple in the form of a carved or cast statue.
-Every morning the temple priests would bathe the god, dress the god, feed the god, pray to the god, and plead to the god for answers to the issues of the day.
-When should we plant crops.
-Our neighbors to the east are acting aggressively; should we be planning for war?
+Every morning the temple priests would bathe the god, dress the god, feed the god, and pray to the god.
+Every once in a while they would appeal to the god for answers to the issues of the day: “When should we plant crops.?”
+“Our neighbors to the east are acting aggressively; should we be planning for war?”

 Consider a chair– a real chair, perhaps the one you are currently sitting on.
-No one would argue with the statement that the chair exists.
+No one would argue with the statement that your chair exists.
 But what exactly does that mean?
 In a modern context it means that we understand the chair to be comprised of a very large number of elementary particles– quarks, leptons, and bosons– and that those particles abide by a rather large set of rules.
-Rules that govern the strong force, the weak force, electricity and magnetism, special relativity, general relativity, the laws of thermodynamics, the Pauli Exclusion Principle, the Heisenberg Uncertainty Principle, and so forth.
-When someone tells me that God created the universe from nothing, I interpret that to mean that God created the material substances of the universe– the quarks, leptons, and bosons– and the rules that govern their interactions.
-If God created those rules, then God must not be subject to those rules.
-God must in a very real sense transcend the rules that govern reality.
-So the statement “God exists” cannot mean anything like what the statement “this chair exists” means.
+Rules that govern the strong force, the weak force, electricity and magnetism, special relativity, general relativity, conservation laws, the laws of thermodynamics, the Pauli Exclusion Principle, the Heisenberg Uncertainty Principle, and so forth.
+Without those rules your chair wouldn’t have any of the properties we associate with chairs.
+It wouldn’t have shape, or size, or texture, or color, or weight.
+It would just be an undifferentiated blob– a plasma.

 I am reminded of a song by George Harrison: